birnbaum/rfvis/README.md

 Get a full list of available options with `--help`:
 ```
 $ rfvis cli --help
-rfvis cli <data>
+Usage: rfvis cli [OPTIONS] FOREST_JSON

-Command line interface to generate SVGs

-Positionals:
-  data  Folder containing the forest data                             [required]
+  Web-based graphical user interface.

+  As Python is unable to render React components, we make a subprocess call to a small
+  Node.js application which will do the rendering and also store the created SVG
+  files.
+This command requires that NodeJS is installed on your system!

+  FOREST_JSON: Path to the JSON file that contains the forest's data.

 Options:
-  --help               Show help                                       [boolean]
-  --version            Show version number                             [boolean]
-  --out, -o            Output folder for the SVG files.
-If omitted the current
+  -o, --out PATH                  Output path of the SVG files.  [default: (current
-                       working directory is used.
+                                  working directory)]
-  --width, -w          Width of the SVG                  [number] [default: 800]
+  -w, --width INTEGER             Width of the SVG.  [default: 800]
-  --height, -h         Height of the SVG                 [number] [default: 800]
+  -h, --height INTEGER            Height of the SVG.  [default: 800]
-  --trunk-length, -t   Length of the trunk which influences the entire tree size
+  --trunk-length INTEGER          Length of the trunk which influences the overall tree
-                                                         [number] [default: 100]
+                                  size.  [default: 100]
-  --depth, -d          Depth of the tree rendering.
-Cut of leaves are visualized
+  --display-depth INTEGER         Maximum depth of the tree rendering.
+Cut of leaves are
-                       as pie chart consolidation nodes.                [number]
+                                  visualized as pie chart consolidation nodes.
-  --leaf-color         Color of the leaves.
-Either the leaf impurity or the
-                       class assigned to the leaf.
-                            [choices: "impurity", "class"] [default: "impurity"]
-  --branch-color       Color of the branches.
-Either the node impurity or the
+  --branch-color [Impurity]       Coloring of the branches.  [default: Impurity]
-                       node drop-of-impurity.
-                    [choices: "impurity", "impurity-drop"] [default: "impurity"]
+  --leaf-color [Impurity|Best Class]
+                                  Coloring of the leaves.  [default: Impurity]
+  --help                          Show this message and exit.
 ```